benfreking123/IllumineProject/Spirituality/New/Abilities/Dream Jumping.md

 ## Notes:
 - - -

-[[Genesis]] used an alarm then went back asleep to take control of the dream
+[[Genesis]] used an alarm to wake them, and then went back asleep to take control of the dream

 ## Resources:
 ---